vrw-GH/ignident/dev/wp/wp-content/plugins/wp-seopress/readme.txt

 = Is white label a free feature? =

 Yes!
-Learn more here <a href="https://www.seopress.org/features/seopress-white-label/">about SEOPress and the White Label feature</a>
+Learn more here <a href="https://www.seopress.org/features/seopress-white-label/" target="_blank">about SEOPress and the White Label feature</a>

-= Is it compatible with the core XML sitemaps (WP 5.5+)? =

-Yes!
-We automatically disable the native WordPress XML sitemaps to avoid any SEO conflicts.
-Plus, our sitemaps are much more powerful!

 = My XML sitemap returns a 404 error =

-Read this <a href="https://www.seopress.org/support/guides/xml-sitemap-returns-404-error/">post to solve this issue</a>
+Read this <a href="https://www.seopress.org/support/guides/xml-sitemap-returns-404-error/" target="_blank">post to solve this issue</a>

 = My XML sitemap returns a blank page =

-Read this <a href="https://www.seopress.org/support/guides/xml-sitemap-blank-page/">post to solve this issue</a>
+Read this <a href="https://www.seopress.org/support/guides/xml-sitemap-blank-page/" target="_blank">post to solve this issue</a>

 = I don't see the correct title! =

-You're theme is probably using a deprecated function to handle the title. <a href="https://www.seopress.org/support/guides/fixing-missing-add_theme_support-in-your-theme/">Learn more here</a>
+Your theme is probably using a deprecated function to handle the title. <a href="https://www.seopress.org/support/guides/fixing-missing-add_theme_support-in-your-theme/" target="_blank">Learn more here</a>

+= Google displays the wrong title / meta description =

+Google does what it wants!
+More details on our <a href="https://www.seopress.org/support/guides/google-uses-the-wrong-meta-title-meta-description-in-search-results/" target="_blank">guide</a>.

+= How can I report security bugs? =

+By using our contact form (select Misc as subject), or directly from <a href="https://patchstack.com/database/vdp/c8c461bf-80aa-4c9d-8792-2ee26edd1570">Patchstack</a>.

 = My question is not listed here! =

-<a href="https://www.seopress.org/support/faq/" target="_blank">Read our complete FAQ on our site</a>
+<a href="https://www.seopress.org/support/faq/" target="_blank">Read our complete FAQ on our site</a> or ask on our [support forum](https://wordpress.org/support/plugin/wp-seopress/).

 == Screenshots ==
 1. SEOPress metabox